idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

 A quick recap on the various ways we might stumble over the assignment of, in particular, a free variable.
-If we have previously defined a variable (or are in the act of defining one) then we should have an index into the VM's variable array to hand and can perform the assignment directly with a :samp:`GLOBAL-VAL-SET {vi}` instruction.
+If we have previously defined a variable (or are in the act of defining one) then we should have an index into the VM's variable array to hand, :samp:`{vi}`, and can perform the assignment directly with a :samp:`GLOBAL-VAL-SET {vi}` instruction.

 On the other hand, if we're mid-function assigning to a variable we haven't seen defined yet, ie. a forward reference, then we ought to